 MLDP is the only program developed specifically for elected and appointed local government leaders in Saskatchewan.
-It was designed through a partnership of the Ministry of Government Relations and the associations representing local governments (SUMA, SARM, UMAAS, the RMAA, and New North).
+It was designed through a partnership of the Ministry of Government Relations and the associations representing local governments (Municipalities of Saskatchewan, SARM, UMAAS, the RMAA, and New North).

 Mayors, councillors, and staff are invited to an innovative program designed to strengthen local government leadership.
-The program is built around six key modules, or workshops, usually delivered in one day each:
+The program is built around six key modules, or workshops:

 - 1. Community and Land Use Planning - 2.
 Human Resources in the Municipal Workplace - 3.
 Municipal Economic Development Fundamentals - 4.
 Public Relations and Communications for Municipalities - 5.
 Strategic and Financial Planning for Municipalities - 6.
-Municipal Leaders' Roles and Responsibilities (offered through SUMA for urban leaders)
+Municipal Leaders' Roles and Responsibilities (offered through Municipalities of Saskatchewan for urban leaders)

-You receive a certificate of completion for each workshop you attend, and urban leaders who complete the full program are recognized at the SUMA convention.
+You receive a certificate of completion for each workshop you attend, and municipal leaders who complete the full program are recognized at the Municipalities of Saskatchewan convention.